Sue: I’m sorry, I missed the title. Tegan distracted me.

-The Doctor distracts a monopticon with a cricket ball and his sonic screwdriver.
+Meanwhile, the Doctor is able to distract a monopticon with a cricket ball and his sonic screwdriver.

 Sue: I liked that.
 That was a very Doctorish thing to do.
 He’s quite a bouncy Doctor, isn’t he?

-Sue: If they turned Nyssa into a robot for the rest of the series, would anybody notice?
+Sue: If they turned Nyssa into a robot for the rest of the series, would anyone actually notice?

 Adric can’t stop apologising for Monarch’s wicked ways.